exonum/exonum-btc-anchoring/README.md

 # Usage
 The anchoring service depends on bitcoind.
 For correct working of the service you need to launch bitcoind with specific configuration, see [deployment guide](DEPLOY.md) for details.

-To run tests you need to install `bitcoind` and specify such enviroment variables.
+To run tests you need to install `bitcoind` and specify following enviroment variables.
 ```shell
 ANCHORING_RELAY_HOST=<bitcoind-rpc-listen-address>
 ANCHORING_USER=<rpc-user>